BoxOfCereal/astro-platform-starter/src/pages/posts/vibecode01.md

   - 'wasp'
   - 'blogging'
   - 'learning in public'
+  - 'vibe coding'
+  - 'youtube api'

 layout: '../../layouts/PostLayout.astro'
 ---

-I want to write a little bit about my vibe coding process.

-# Getting more than 50 videos from YouTube API
+# Vibe coding more than 50 videos from YouTube API

+## TLDR

+This is a summary of the steps that I took to solve a problem vibe coding.
+The whole feature implementation probably took me about an hour, maybe more.

+The feeling I got doing this:

+> I'm managing stuff at a really high abstraction level.
+>
+> I make executive decisions on how to proceed in solving a problem and I provide the context and 'wisdom' to implement _working_ changes.
+(I'm not a great programmer so I'll probably not notice if I'm doing something wrong until it bites me in the ass)

-## At a very high level
+## The Steps at a very high level

 1. The first thing I did is I identified what I wanted to change.
 In this case , I wanted to get more than 50 videos from the YouTube API.
 2. I searched for Google to see if anybody else had done that.
 I found a [stack overflow post](https://stackoverflow.com/questions/52803732/youtube-api-v3-maximum-number-of-videos-only-50) that had a [solution](https://stackoverflow.com/a/52814210).